esphome/esphome-devices/src/docs/devices/Renke-RS-FSJT-N01-Wind-Speed/index.md

 ## Basic Configuration

 Slow winds blow in small bursts, so it's recommended to use a sliding window moving average to have a better overview of the wind condition.
-That's why we're reading out the measurement every second, and apply a filter to the sensor, which publishes the value every minute, averaging the values over the last 60 reads:
+That's why we're reading out the measurement every second, and apply a filter to the sensor, taking the maximum blow speed of 5 measurements, averaging them every minute:

 ```yaml
 uart: